A non-Standard Standard Model: The non-Standard Model

 where $F(\theta_W):=2\sin^2(\theta_W)-1$, and the coupling constant is $g_{Z^0}:=e/(2\cos\theta_W\sin\theta_W)$.
 The left column actually represents two diagrams; one for each iquark in the ordered pair $(\cdot\,;\,\cdot)$.

 Similarly, the charged couplings are

 where $g_W=e/(\sqrt{2}\sin\theta_W)$.

 As previously remarked, each up/down quark coupling is identified with the sum of two corresponding up/down iquark couplings.
-Given this observation, our aim is to show that, up to a re-definition of elementary-particle content, the n-SM and SM predict identical $S$-matrix amplitudes for EW interactions if we impose $\tfrac{2}{3}V^++\tfrac{1}{3}{V^-}^\dag\equiv V$.
+Given this observation, our aim is to show that, up to a re-definition of elementary-particle content, the n-SM and SM predict identical $S$-matrix amplitudes for EW interactions when $V^+=-{V^-}^\dag\equiv V$.

 Expanded in terms of individual iquarks, the n-SM interaction Hamiltonian density is of the form $\mathcal{H}_{\mathrm{n-SM}}(x)=\sum_{klm}\not\!\!\phi_k(x)g_{klm}\psi_l^\dag(x)\psi_m(x)$ where $g_{klm}$ are coupling strengths encoded in (\ref{representation}) and (\ref{lagrangian 2}), $\phi_k(x)$ represents EW gauge bosons and $\psi_l(x)$ represents iquarks.
 The subscripts indicate Lorentz indices, particle type, and particle generation when relevant.
 Notice that $g_{klm}$ vanishes for any $lm$ that mix $\pm$ iquark fields.
 In terms of up/down iquarks,